Drzhivago264/Inference_Portal/README.md

 If you have issue, you may need to seperate vLLM into multiple local environments.

+If you want to customise frontend, you should run:

+    npm run dev

+This command will automatically update your changes to the /static folder.
+Also, you need to change the DEBUG = True to see the changes as you made them.

+However, in production env, you must run later:

+    npm run build

+This command will remove error traceback and pack up your code into much smaller size that is suitable for production.
+These files still live in /static and you must follow up the command below to hash the filenames and move it to /staticfiles:

+    python manage.py collectstatic

+Currently, this website use cloudflare CDN to serve webpack bundles.
+However, you can adjust the settings.py and directly use your /staticfiles

 Final words
 -----------

-This project is in testing stage but feel free to test it and if you have any suggestions you can tell me.
+This project is actively developed stage if you have any suggestions you can tell me.
+I also need your help if you have some.